xver/Shunt/README.md

 Tne **Shunt** is available under a "MIT" License.
 It can be used without restriction in an open-source or commercial application.

-Source Documentation (API specifications): https://rawgit.com/xver/Shunt/master/doc/index.html
+Source Documentation (API specification): https://rawgit.com/xver/Shunt/master/doc/index.html

 If you have any questions please contact us at icshunt.help@gmail.com